 Stop for a craft beer

 Mural hunting is thirsty work so I suggest well-deserved beer or glass of wine at one of RiNo’s many craft breweries.
 Craft beer is big in Denver with over 100 brewpubs, breweries and taprooms.
-Our Mutual Friend is just a couple of doors away from Central Market and offers craft beers brewed using 100% Colorado ingredients.
+Our Mutual Friend is just a couple of doors away from Central Market and offer craft beers brewed using 100% Colorado ingredients.
 Check out Denver Beer Trail for details of all Denver’s craft breweries and brewpubs or a Colorado beercation.
+You might want to check out this 3-hour guided brewery walking tour.

 Food is a delicious fusion of Mediterranean, Gibraltar and Lebanese dishes.
 Think Middle Eastern mezze platters, traditional Mediterranean tapas and new school tapas.
 I loved the crispy cauliflower yukfa, flatbreads and dips and spicy vegetarian paella with lentils, quinoa and vegetables.